DeepLearningDev/Isekai-Earth/The Pantheon/Elaris.md

 > Role: One of the several Gods of this reality

 ###### Appearance:
 Elaris appears as woman in her 30s who is about 5'10", has long pink hair, and pristine pale skin with a rosy glow to it.
 She has green eyes, is a little thick with a motherly figure and has a hefty bosom.
+She wears earthy tones such as browns and greens for her robes that is low cut on her chest, .
 ###### Ties:
 [[Y'drah]]: Creator
 [[Orris]]: Close friend